ibexa/documentation-developer/docs/search/criteria_reference/parentlocationremoteId_criterion.md

+---
+description: ParentLocationRemoteId Search Criterion
+edition: commerce
+---

 # ParentLocationRemoteId Criterion

-The `ParentLocationRemoteId` Search Criterion searches for content based on the Location remote ID of its parent.
+The `ParentLocationRemoteId` Search Criterion searches for content based on the location remote ID of its parent.

 ## Arguments